The Council of Experts on Climate Change

 Land Use

-4. For the first time in 2022 and then every two years, it submits an expert report to the German Bundestag and the Federal Government on previous developments in greenhouse gas emissions, trends regarding annual emission levels and the effectiveness of measures with a view to achieving targets under the Federal Climate Change Act.
+• Every two years, the Expert Council presents an expertise to the Bundestag and the Federal Government on previous developments in greenhouse gas emissions, on trends in the total annual emission budgets and annual emission budgets, and on the effectiveness of measures in terms of achieving the targets under the Federal Climate Action Act.
+The Expert Council published such an expertise for the first time in 2022.

-5. The Bundestag or the Federal Government may commission the Council of Experts on Climate Change with special reports.
+• In addition, the Bundestag or the Federal Government can task the Expert Council with special reports.

 Members of the Council of Experts